-The Next Fed Chair Is.......
+The Next Fed Chair Is...

 The “Goldman Sachs” Entrant:

 We worked at Goldman Sachs Asset Management for nearly 20 years and have tremendous respect for many of the individuals we had the pleasure to work with.
 After serving GS for decades, Gary Cohn was a surprise addition to President Trump’s inner circle.
 He is the director of the National Economic Council and is one of two individuals spearheading the tax reform package.
 He is the absolute polar opposite of Chairwoman Yellen in many respects.
-He has spent his career in business, at a pre-eminant global brokerage.
+He has spent his career in business, at a pre-eminent global brokerage.
 He is straightforward and some find his tact and speaking style to be abrasive.
 He is an absolute "trader" in the purest sense.

 Last year, we had the pleasure of hearing him speak at an exclusive business conference we attended.
 While we have heard Cohn speak numerous times, but we did not know he had struggled with school as a youngster and had/has battled dyslexia.
 Having this academic hurdle and still reaching the #2 spot at GS is really a herculean feat.
 We have tremendous admiration for him and know he is a brilliant man very capable of running the Fed.
 On a personal note, we would love to see him get selected to run the Fed.
 However, we do not believe he will get the nod.
 Why?